 The hyena is a shaggy, untidy and opportunistic carnivore with a distinctive, sloping back.
 It is a member of the dog family, weighing around 60kg (males can be heavier) and standing at about 80cm at the shoulder.

 Almost all hyenas in Kruger are the spotted hyaena.
 They are found throughout Kruger and the best places to see them are south-west Okavango, Savuti and Linyanti.
 The brown hyaena found in southern Africa's more arid environments.

 The spotted hyaena hunts and scavenges by night and is closely connected in African folklore with the supernatural world.
 Anyone who has heard the sound of hyaenas in full cry around midnight would understand the animal's association with the dark arts.

-There is no love lost between lions and hyaenas.
+There is no love lost between lions and hyenas.
 Each will attack and kill the other's cubs, or elderly or sick individuals.
-Hyaenas seem far less intimidated by lionesses than by lions, and are occasionally bold enough to try to bully lionesses off a kill if there are no males around.
+Hyenas seem far less intimidated by lionesses than by lions, and are occasionally bold enough to try to bully lionesses off a kill if there are no males around.

 Hyenas are known for their cunning.
 They reputedly watch the skies for circling vultures to help them locate kills.
 They follow the path of least resistance in getting food and, as a result, have become quite ingenious - they've been seen trying to scoop out fish at drying water holes during times of drought.

 Spotted hyenas have the reputation of being scavengers, but studies have shown that, in Kruger, they tend to hunt more than they steal.
 Indeed, they are the second major group of predators in the Park after lion, probably accounting for more animal kills than leopard and cheetah combined.